March 2019 Update on appointments

 All telephone calls to and from the practice will be recorded in order to check any instructions given to us, for training purposes, for crime prevention and to improve the quality of our services.
 A message will inform you of this each time you ring the practice.
 Please be aware that calls will also be recorded when anyone from the practice rings you.

 • We are a total telephone triage practice.
 This means that when you call to book for an appointment, the receptionist will ask the nature of your call.
-They will be following guidance provided by the GPs in the practice and will signpost you to the most appropriate healthcare professional.
+They will follow guidance provided by the GPs in the practice and will signpost you to the most appropriate healthcare professional.
 You may be advised to contact your local pharmacist, or may be booked in for a telephone call with a GP (who may arrange to see you, or arrange for a Practice Nurse to see you, in the practice that day) or could be directed to other services you can self refer to.
-The receptionist may be able to directly book certain appointments for you such as blood test appointments, chronic disease reviews and smears.
+The receptionist may be able to directly book certain appointments for you such as blood test appointments, physiotherapy appointments, chronic disease reviews and smears.

 • Please note that each available doctor has a set number of routine phone back appointments each day and that once these are all booked you will be asked to ring back another day if you have a routine problem.
 Please bear in mind that on particularly busy days, all routine appointments may be booked up early in the day.
 Appointments are available in the morning and afternoon.
 Occasional evening appointments are available, which can be organised by the GP after telephone triage.